Nanoscale fluid structure of liquid-solid-vapour contact lines for a wide range of contact angles: Introduction

 To describe the interaction between a solid substrate and a fluid interface, we choose to model a simple fluid, \new{i.e.\ }a system of identical particles in contact with a homogeneous, perfectly flat\new{,} hard wall.
 The particles of the fluid are modelled as hard spheres interacting with a Lennard-Jones type potential decaying with $r^{-6}$, where $r$ is the interparticle distance. \newB{The wall and fluid particles are assumed to interact via a similar Lennard-Jones type potential.}

 Contact line models, including nonlocal contributions to the free energy beyond those of the disjoining pressure, have previously been studied analytically~\cite{Merchant:1992kx,Pismen:2001fk,Snoeijer:2008fk,Getta:1998ly,SnoeijerAndreotti:2013}.
-However, for the sake of analytical attainability, only simple models of the free energy model can be considered and restrictive assumptions on the nature of the density profile at the contact line have to be made.
+However, for the sake of analytical attainability, only simple models of the free energy model are considered and restrictive assumptions on the nature of the density profile at the contact line are made.

 In contrast, we consider the density structure at the contact line numerically employing classical density functional theory (DFT), an approach derived from the statistical mechanics of fluids~\cite{Evans}.
 DFT has proven to be a numerically efficient way to model equilibrium properties of inhomogeneous fluid systems.
 It can be viewed as middle ground between continuum hydrodynamics, which is inapplicable at small fluid volumes, and particle-based Monte-Carlo (MC) or Molecular Dynamics (MD) simulations, which despite dramatic improvements in computational power are still restricted to small fluid volumes.
 In fact, compared to MC or MD simulations, for which the numerical complexity scales with the number of particles modelled, DFT gives the ability to solve directly for the density distribution, with the advantage that its computational complexity is formally independent of the number of particles.
 Thus, modelling larger systems, such as contact lines, becomes feasible.